 Beforehand, make cards representing the various layers of the tree to hang around children’s necks, including heartwood, sapwood, bark, and cambium.

 Explain to the children that they will be helping you recreate the trunk of a maple tree.
 Show them the Tree Slice diagram and give them hints to help them remember and name the parts of the trunk, starting from the center.
+Now hand out Trunk Action Role cards as you create a model of how a tree trunk functions.
 Select one child to represent the wood at the very center, or heart, of the tree (heartwood).
 To represent this part of the tree the child flexes arm muscles and chants, “I’m big and strong,” over and over.
 Next, select a few children to be the layer of wood surrounding the heartwood, which is full of sap (sapwood).
 Explain that the sapwood transports sap both up and down inside the tree.
 Have these children hold hands, then together raise and lower their hands while chanting, “Sap going up, sap going down.”
 On a warm spring day following a cold night, sap will run downward in the sapwood and out through any spouts in the trunk.
 Now add the outer layer surrounding and protecting the tree (bark).
 Select several children to join hands in a circle around the sapwood.
 Explain that they have two roles: their outer bark protects the tree and their inner bark helps transport food from the leaves throughout the tree.
 To represent their protector role, have them bark and growl while raising their arms above their heads, then while lowering their hands chant, “Food going down.”
 Finally, add the microscopic layer that helps the tree get wider each year (cambium).
 Have one child walk between the bark and sapwood, circling the trunk and chanting, “I make new wood, I make new bark.”
 Have all the layers practice chanting and making their accompanying motions.